trozler/myfpl-cli/README.md

 ![live](./promo/team.gif)

 - Team command is intended for users who want to plan for future gameweeks.
 It will correctly display the team you have selected for next gameweek, transfers made and chips available.
+- You will be prompted for your team id, fpl email and password, the first time you use this command, as your current team line up is private.
+Your email and team id will be cached locally, but never your password.
+The next time around you will only be promtped for your password.
+You can always clear the cache by running `myfpl -c`.

 #### Note